-Centrophenoxine is synthesized from the naturally occurring DMAE chemical.
+Centrophenoxine is made from the naturally occurring DMAE molecule.
 DMAE has been shown to have a positive impact on mood and cognition, but there are some disputes about its method of action.
 Some people believe that it should be considered a precursor to Acetylcholine.
 However, others believe that this is not accurate due to the fact that the broken down choline molecules that result from DMAE have not been proven to efficiently cross the blood-brain barrier.
 Centrophenoxine is believed to be a more efficient and bioavailable form of DMAE with different and more advanced effects.

 Mechanism of Action

 In order to understand Centrophenoxine’s mechanism of action, it is first necessary to have a clear understanding of the importance of Acetylcholine.
 Increasing the receptor uptake and overall level of this naturally occurring neurotransmitter has been strongly suggested to influence cognitive-functioning.

 With this in mind, Centrophenoxine capsules may help to improve choline or Acetylcholine levels through direct or indirect means.
 However, not all choline may become converted into Acetylcholine, and the levels of this conversion may also vary.
 It is unclear exactly how Centrophenoxine interacts with Acetylcholine or other neurotransmitters.